 Dry adhesion method.

 - Peel backing and line up decal with where you would like to place it on the surface.
-If surface is curved, work from center out in small sections with a plastic squeegee or card to smooth out bubbles.
-Once bubbles are smoothed out of the decal, slowly peel the application tape from the front of the decal at roughly 180° angle to avoid pulling the decal back up.
+If surface is curved, work from center out in small sections with a plastic squeegee or card to smooth out bubbles for small decals, for larger ones, smooth the center to each corner of the applied area and work across the decal in the same pattern.
+Once bubbles are smoothed out of the decal, slowly peel the application tape (clear tape on top) from the front of the decal at roughly 180° angle to avoid pulling the decal back up.
 If you had to cut your application tape to conform to the shape of your surface, peel the tape off in small pieces and make sure to smooth the decal down at each peeling.
+If a piece of the decal comes up with the application tape, do not panic!
+Lay the application tape back down and firmly smooth with credit card, driver’s license, or equally semi rigid tool.

 Wet adhesion method.

-- This method should be done when temperature is at 65°F or higher consistently only.
+- This method should be done when temperature is at 65°F or higher only.

 Peel backing and lightly mist either the decal’s adhesive area OR the surface you will be applying the decal with water.
-If the decal is too large to peel the backing off at once, mist the surface instead.
+We personally prefer misting the surface rather than the decal.
 Slowly place the decal onto the surface you are applying it.
 You will be able to move the decal around to ensure it is lined up and placed where you want it for a short period of time.
 Smooth bubbles and water out with a plastic squeegee or card from center out.
+Be firm with your tool of choice to force the water out from between the surface and the decal.
 With this method, we recommend you allow the decal to have a drying period of 1-3 hours before pulling the application tape to assure best adhesion to the surface.
 If you allow the drying period, smooth the surface again one more time first.
 Slowly peel the application tape keeping the tape at a 180° angle with the decal to avoid lifting from the surface.
+If still slightly damp, you can run a hair dryer or heat gun quickly near the decal to assist in drying out the fluid between.